forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 	> Even minor brain damage is not wanted for children, adolescents or pregnant women.

-	> For viruses having a neuro-tropism effects can be both serious or harmless.
-Sometimes this can have very bad effects which can e.g. result from severe mumps or polio infections.
-Some viruses such as flaviviruses can cause virulent infections but can also subtle persistent infections, whether these are adverse is not quite clear.
+	> Infections with viruses having a neuro-tropism can be both serious or harmless.
+Sometimes such infections can cause neurological damage for example severe mumps or polio infections.
+Some viruses such as flaviviruses can cause virulent infections but can also subtle persistent infections, adverse effects of the latter are unclear.

-* *Lympho-Tropism:* If lymphoid tissues are entered and many lymphocytes die, a weakening of the immune system can occur: For some this may cause herpes zooster which is easy diagnosable from visible changes on the skin for others it may be something else.
-In theory, some cancer cells may remain undetected and cause cancer in the coming months or years.
+* *Lympho-Tropism:* If lymphoid tissues are entered and many lymphocytes die, a weakening of the immune system can occur: For some this may cause herpes zooster which is easy diagnosable from visible changes on the skin for others it may be something else:
+  * The susceptibility for other herpes viruses (such as CMV) could increase.* Some cancer cells may remain undetected and cause cancer in the coming months or years.

-* *Ovaries:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects:
+* *Female Reproductive Organs:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects:
   * the number of  primordial follicles (respectively local stem cell populations) could be affected.

-  	> This is highly speculative and even if the case the effects are likely not that relevant for adults.
+	> This is highly speculative and even if the case the effects are likely not very relevant for adults.
+In the unlikely event an effect occurs (e.g. since a blood vessel is hit accidentally), it could be in the order of an unhealthy lifestyle for some years.

-	>> If someone has concerns about vaccination, these should not be dismissed but to be accepted.
-When more is known about the underlying mechanisms better risk estimates are possible.
+	>> Concerns on 'mRNA' vaccination, should be accepted until more is known about the underlying mechanisms and better risk estimates are possible.

   * Other effects are possible too, e.g. ingredients such as the transfected RNA, polyethylen-glycol or the produced spikes may remain in oocytes or close by cells - in theory this could affect embryogenesis.
   	> If the latter is the case, waiting with pregnancy a few months after vaccination could be adequate.

 * *Bone Marrow:* If the bone marrow is infiltrated, pluripotent stem cells can be altered or knocked off.
 The stem cell niches in the bone marrow are some of the best protected cells for good reason.
-In theory messing around with the bone marrow stem cell niches can cause many adverse effects e.g. increased aging or cancer risk.
+In theory messing around with the bone marrow stem cell niches can cause many adverse effects such as increased cancer risk.

-> Even if any of the above is should occur, the probabilities to occur are likely low.
-But for in the case of mass vaccination (with unclear benefits for the young) even low probabilities are relevant.

-> The above effects are highly speculative.
-Predictions can only be done when ALL the cells and tissue tropism experiments (including the failed trials and research experiments) are published!